ibid-11962/maskifla/README.md

 from maskifla import Form
 ```

-## Constructer
+## Constructor

 To use maskifla, you must first initilize a new Form object and than display it.

-The constructer has the following form:
+The constructor has the following form:

 ```
 Form(properties,defaults={},callback=None,submit=None,title="Maskifla",icon=None,forceValidate=True)